Life Insurance for Avalide users.

 So, without further ado, let’s dive right in!

 Can I qualify for life insurance after I’ve been prescribed Avalide?

 While most life insurance underwriters will take “notice” of the fact that you have been prescribed a prescription medication like Avalide to help you maintain healthy blood pressure, having been prescribed it should not necessarily have any effect whatsoever with the “outcome” of your life insurance application.

 Assuming that Avalide is doing its job and your blood pressure is under control, most life insurance companies will still consider you “potentially” eligible for a Preferred rate when applying for a traditional term or whole life insurance policy.

 Why do life insurance companies care if I’ve been prescribed Avalide?

-Now since we just stated that most life insurance companies will still consider an individual who is taking a medication to control their blood pressure levels eligible for a Preferred rate, the obvious question would be then…
+Since we just stated that most life insurance companies will still consider an individual taking a medication to control their blood pressure levels eligible for a Preferred rate, the obvious question would be then…

 This is why…

 Life insurance companies will be interested in the fact that you’ve been prescribed Avalide because it will give them a “clue” as to what questions they may or may not want to ask you about your general health and your elevated blood pressure specifically.